About this artwork

 - Each piece impressed on the bottom: Revere/Rome, NY.

-- Restricted gift of Charles C. Haffner III
+- Purchased with funds provided by Charles C. Haffner III